nuclio/nuclio/docs/devel/local-docker-development.md

 ## Building

 Run `make build` to build all necessary docker images.
-If you change parts of the application and need to rebuild some components, you don't need to re-run `make build`: you can also re-build the components that you changed, e.g. with `make dashboard`
+If you change parts of the application and need to rebuild only specific components, you don't need to re-run `make build`: you can also re-build the components that you changed, e.g. with `make dashboard` / `make controller`.

 ## Running